Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Numerical analysis

-making the $J/\psi D_{s}^{*}$ channel its dominant decay mode.
-Combining the contributions from both radiative and rearrangement strong decays, its total decay width amounts to 13 MeV. $T_{c^{2}\bar{c}\bar{s}}(5360,0^{+})$ is a narrow resonance with a total decay width of less than 1 MeV.
+For two $J^{P}=0^{+}$ $cc\bar{c}\bar{s}$ states, $T_{c^{2}\bar{c}\bar{s}}(5502,0^{+})$ is the highest-mass tetraquark state in the $cc\bar{c}\bar{s}$ system.
+Its sufficiently large decay phase space allows three feasible radiative decay pathways.
+Numerical results indicate that the radiative transition toward the $T_{c^2\bar{c}\bar{s}}(5368,1^+)$ dominates its radiative decay behaviors, with a tiny decay width of approximately 1 keV.
+Compared with strong decay processes, the contribution of radiative transitions is negligible and barely alters the resonance profile and overall decay properties.
+Accordingly, the observable characteristics of $T_{c^{2}\bar{c}\bar{s}}(5502,0^{+})$ are still predominantly governed by the rearrangement decay mechanism.
+Within the quark-exchange rearrangement framework, the$T_{c^2\bar{c}\bar{s}}(5502,0^+)$ state decays into the$J/\psi D_s^*$ and $\eta_c D_s$ final states.
+The corresponding partial decay width ratio reads

+indicating that these two decay modes contribute comparably and jointly dominate the strong decay behaviors of this resonance.
+This state has a total strong decay width of 19 MeV, corresponding to a typical narrow resonance with a well-defined peak structure and negligible background contamination, which favors future experimental observations.
+The other $0^+$ state $T_{c^2\bar{c}\bar{s}}(5360,0^+)$ also exhibits prominent narrow-resonance behavior, with a total decay width below 20 MeV.
 Meanwhile, its relative partial decay width ratio is:

-Thus, both $J/\psi D^{*}_{s}$ and $\eta_{c} D_{s}$ channels are its main decay channels.
-Therefore, we suggest that experiments scan the invariant mass spectra of $J/\psi D^{*}_{s}$ or $\eta_{c} D_{s}$ in the mass range of 5.3-5.4 GeV, with particular attention paid to the narrow peak structure near 5360 MeV.
-If the peak position and width observed in the experiment are consistent with theoretical predictions, and the branching ratio conforms to the 1:1 ratio, this peak can be confirmed as the signal of $T_{c^{2}\bar{c}\bar{s}}(5360,0^{+})$.
+Thus, both $J/\psi D_{s}^{*}$ and $\eta_{c} D_{s}$ channels are its main decay channels.
+Therefore, we suggest that experiments scan the invariant mass spectra of $J/\psi D^{*}_{s}$ or $\eta_{c} D_{s}$ in the mass range of 5.3-5.4 GeV, and the branching ratio conforms to the 1:1.5 ratio, with particular attention paid to the narrow peak structure near 5360 MeV.
+If the peak position and width observed in the experiment are consistent with theoretical predictions, this peak can be confirmed as the signal of $T_{c^{2}\bar{c}\bar{s}}(5360,0^{+})$.
 Moreover, based on the above analysis of the $cc\bar{c}\bar{s}$ states, and guided by the results presented in Table \ref{QQQq3} and Fig. \ref{fig-cccn}, one can perform analogous discussions on the decay behaviors of $cc\bar{c}\bar{n}$ system, and further explore their characteristics in-depth.